lowrycito/handbook/pages/study-manual-general-handbook.md

       * 38.6.20.
 SuicideThis chapter covers a variety of issues and Church policies.
       * 38.6.21.
 Surgical Sterilization (Including Vasectomy)This chapter covers a variety of issues and Church policies.
       * 38.6.22.
 Surrogate MotherhoodThis chapter covers a variety of issues and Church policies.
       * 38.6.23.
-Transgender IndividualsThis chapter covers a variety of issues and Church policies.
+Individuals Who Identify as TransgenderThis chapter covers a variety of issues and Church policies.
     * 38.7.
 Medical and Health Policies

       * 38.7.1.
 AutopsiesThis chapter covers a variety of issues and Church policies.